Yamiteeee/student_budget_tracker/README.md

 ## 📊 Latest Updates

-I've recently enhanced this boilerplate with the following improvements:
+I've recently enhanced this Application with the following improvements:

 Unified Category Management
 The app now features a single, intuitive dialog for managing both adding and removing categories.
 This streamlines the process of customizing your expense categories, making it easier to keep your budget organized.